MartaLourido/humanitera/README.md

 ![logo](src/images/logo.png)

-Humanitera is a small e-commerce made with svelte, HTML & CSS where you can buy sustainable shoes.
+Humanitera is a small e-commerce made with Svelte, JavaScript, HTML & CSS where you can buy sustainable shoes.

 ## Project Information